Enumerating files using Globbing and System.IO.Enumeration

 • ShouldRecurseIntoEntry(ref FileSystemEntry entry) determines whether the specified file system entry should be recursed

-The FileSystemEntry struct exposes many entry properties such as the file/folder name, the file length, the file attributes, the containing directory, etc. To filter files using a glob pattern, the globbing library must provide methods that can handle the directory and file name as separate values to check if the entry matches the glob pattern.
-Indeed, getting the full path would allocate a string which is something that should be avoided for performance reasons.
-Also, it must be able to check if it is needed to recurse into a folder.
+The FileSystemEntry struct exposes properties such as the file/folder name, length, attributes, and containing directory.
+To filter files with a glob pattern, the globbing library must accept the directory and file name as separate values rather than a combined path.
+Building the full path would allocate a string, which hurts performance.
+The library must also determine whether to recurse into a given directory.

-The library Meziantou.Framework.Globbing provides these methods, so it works well with the FileSystemEnumerator<T> API!
+The Meziantou.Framework.Globbing library provides these methods, making it a great fit for the FileSystemEnumerator<T> API.

 Please consider upvoting the following GitHub issue if you want globbing to be built into .NET: Feature Request: File System Globbing